Eligibility for import

 How do I make sure my cat or dog's travel crate is suitable?

-International Air Transport Association (IATA) approved container for cats and dogs.
-Your crate must meet IATA requirements to ensure that your cat or dog cannot escape or be injured while travelling.
-Crates that are too small, low or narrow may do harm to your cat or dog’s welfare.
+Get an International Air Transport Association (IATA) approved crate for cats or dogs.
+The crate must meet IATA standards to ensure your animal’s safety.
+Crates that are too small, low or narrow may harm your animal.

-Purchase the travel crate some time in advance and get your cat or dog used to it before the flight by putting his/her bedding and food in the crate.
+Buy the travel crate well in advance and get your cat or dog used to it before the flight by putting his/her bedding and food in it.

-Ensure that a water container is fixed inside the crate, with an external funnel and hose leading into the water container.
+Ensure that a water container is fixed inside the crate, with an external funnel and hose.
 The people handling your cat or dog can then top-up the water from outside, as the crate cannot be opened after it is sealed by authorities in the country of export.

 Make sure that your cat or dog knows how to drink from the water container before the flight, especially if you are using a ‘dripper’ type water bottle.